 Proposals will be assessed by an independent evaluation panel.
-As part of the application, each applicant will be required to covenant and certify that it will not, nor will it permit or encourage any of its officers, directors, partners, agents, representatives, equity owners or any other person, to contact any member of the evaluation panel for any reason whatsoever except to respond to written questions from the evaluators to the applicant, copies of which responses will be provided to ICANN at the time they are delivered to the evaluators.
-Applicants will further be required to acknowledge that violation of this provision is grounds for disqualification.
+As part of the application, each applicant will be required to covenant and certify that it will not, nor will it permit or encourage any of its officers, directors, partners, agents, representatives, equity owners or any other person, to contact any member of the evaluation panel, any member of the ICANN Staff, the ICANN Board or any person associated with the ICANN proposal review process for any reason whatsoever except to respond to written questions from the evaluators to the applicant, copies of which responses will be provided to ICANN at the time they are delivered to the evaluators.
+By responding to this RFP, applicants acknowledge that they understand that violation of this provision is grounds for disqualification.